Basement Apartment

 COVID-19 Violations

 Avoid COVID-19 state and city violations during Phase 1 restart.
-Starting July 8, 2020, Department of Buildings (DOB) inspectors will be issuing covid-19 related violations.
+Department of Buildings (DOB) inspectors will be issuing covid-19 related violations starting July 8, 2020.
 Inspectors will look for job sites that are not in compliance with Covid-19 state/city Phase 1 restart requirements.
+Penalties of $5000.00 will be doled out for any violations found.
+The site may be issued a Stop Work Order.
+Penalties for continued non-compliance can be as high as $10K for each offense.

-Job sites will be issued Stop Work Orders if they are without a Safety Plan or a State affirmation conspicuously posted, or without a proper hand washing station.
+Job sites will be issued Stop Work Orders if they are without a Safety Plan or a State affirmation conspicuously posted.
+Stop Work Orders can also be given out for not having a proper hand washing station, therefore DOB inspectors will look for compliance with the following:

-– Compliance with social distancing protocols
+– Compliance with all social distancing protocols

 – Appropriate face coverings worn by all site personnel and visitors